SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 A functional profile contains a set of data points that support implementation of a specific use case.
 It thereby focuses entirely on the functionality.
-Any transport-specific details are not part of the functional profile (e.g. on how to get or set a data point on a specfic device).
+Any transport-specific details are not part of the functional profile (e.g. on how to get or set a data point on a specfic product).

 The main intent is to allow communicator manufacturers to easily implement their use cases based on logically grouped data points, while device-specific communication details to the SGr communicator library.
-Any devices that support the functional profiles required for a specific use case are therefore  automatically compatible, and can be used whithout changing the implementation.
+Any product that support the functional profiles required for a specific use case are therefore  automatically compatible, and can be used whithout changing the implementation.

 ## General Structure
 The schema of the functional profile is structured on two levels: